Pink graffiti-style logo for a workshop event with spilled paint, scrapped paint cans, paintbrushes, and scattered tools around the text.

 FORMAT

-Class meets once a week on Discord
+• Class meets on Discord

-Homework must be uploaded to Google Drive folder before the next class begins
+• Homework must be uploaded to Google Drive folder before the next class begins

 THE FACULTY